 November 1 is a national holiday — everything is closed and quiet.
 But returning to Žale Cemetery, I found it overflowing with people.
 Everyone was wearing their Sunday best, as if attending the wedding of the year.
 I squeezed along the gravel lanes between elegant tombs decorated like parade floats — each one trying to outdo the next.
 Around mid-day, a priest appeared and began blessing the graves, and the crowd fell silent.
 After the ceremony, families departed to share a meal of remembrance, celebration, and fellowship.

 Later that night — as the sky turned from overcast white to deep blue to inky black — Žale Cemetery was again full of people.
-Crunchy leaves and half-sheathed chestnuts skittered underfoot.
+Underfoot, leaves crunched and half-sheathed chestnuts skittered.
 Thousands upon thousands of flickering candles filled the gloomy cemetery with soft, dancing, deep-red light.
 Even when it began to rain, people still filled the cemetery.
 Old friends and distant cousins bumped into each other — for the first time in ages — at the grave of a shared loved one.
 Families huddled together under umbrellas, their tear-streaked faces shimmering in the candlelight, laughing together at treasured memories.

 While this was in the capital’s most prominent cemetery, similar scenes play out in every graveyard, big and small, across Slovenia.
 After prepping the graves of their own relatives, Slovenes do the rounds to pay their respects to cherished friends, as well.
 A Slovenian friend counted about 15 different graves — spread over seven cemeteries — that her family tries to visit each November 1.
 And at each one, she leaves a candle or flowers.
 (She enjoys bringing her young boys along, if only to take in the spectacle.)